 PRESIDENT – DR RICHARD D. RYDER (Ethicist)

-Dr Richard D. Ryder read psychology at Cambridge University where he studied animal behaviour and obtained his Ph.D.
+Dr Richard D. Ryder is an ethicist who read psychology at Cambridge University where he studied animal behaviour and obtained his Ph.D.
 He worked for many years as a clinical psychologist and psychotherapist in Oxford, and was Mellon Professor at Tulane University.
 He became a key figure in the animal rights revival of the 1970s, coining the word ‘speciesism’ and playing a leading role in its rise to international and political recognition and was a director of the Political Animal Lobby (PAL).
-He is a past Chairman of the RSPCA Council and an ethicist.
+He is currently President of the national Society of the RSPCA and has been its Chairman.
 His books include Victims of Science (Davis-Poynter 1975), Animal Revolution (Blackwell 1989), The Political Animal (McFarland 1998) and Speciesism, Painism and Happiness (Imprint Academic 2011).

 VICE PRESIDENT – DR DEBORAH M. JONES (Catholic)

 Dr Deborah Jones is Scientific Adviser to Catholic Concern for Animals and has been past General Secretary and Vice Chair.
 She is a Fellow of the Oxford Centre for Animal Ethics.
 She holds a doctorate in animal theology and has worked as editor of The Ark, the Catholic Herald and as deputy editor of Priest and People.
 She is a writer, a lecturer and has been a diocesan adviser for adult religious education.
 She is the author of The School of Compassion: A Roman Catholic Theology of Animals (Gracewing 2009).
 She now writes murder mysteries.